 Why is cushioning important for runners with Achilles Tendonitis?

 A well-cushioned pair of shoes is imperative for rendering your experience comfortable and versatile, even in overextended journeys.
 Rigidness can worsen your Achilles Tendonitis and make running a painful struggle.
-Therefore, make sure that the sneakers you buy are equipped with gel, air packs, or any means of cushioning to keep your in-shoe feel comfy and relaxing.
+Therefore, ensure that the sneakers you buy are equipped with gel, air packs, or cushioning to keep your in-shoe comfy and relaxing.

 Can changing my running form improve my medical situation?